Guide to the Honours

 The medal was founded in 1917 and was awarded for "meritorious" actions by civilians or military personnel, although the recipients did not attend a royal investiture.

-It was scrapped in 1993 by former Conservative Prime Minister John Major, as part of his drive towards a "classless" society.
+Scrapped in 1993 by former Conservative Prime Minister John Major, as part of his drive towards a "classless" society, the BEM was revived in 2012.

 Royal Victorian Order

 By 1896, prime ministers and governments had increased their influence over the distribution of awards and had gained almost total control of the system.
-Therefore, Queen Victoria instituted The Royal Victorian Order as a personal award for services performed on her behalf.
+Therefore, Queen Victoria instituted The Royal Victorian Order as a personal award for services performed on behalf of the Royal Family.

 Royal Victorian Medal